Rand Paul attack: Neighbors now casting doubt on 'landscaping dispute' story

 As the suspect -- 59-year-old neighbor and anesthesiologist Rene Boucher -- pleads not guilty to a single misemeanor assault charge, the motive for what Paul's office describes as a “blindside” remains a total mystery.

-The New York Times initially reported neighborhood chatter suggesting a longrunning landscaping disagreement led to last Friday’s attack in Kentucky.
+The New York Times initially reported neighborhood chatter suggesting a long-running landscaping disagreement led to last Friday’s attack in Kentucky.

 Boucher’s attorney, Matt Baker, has insisted the incident had “nothing to do” with politics.